johnwalicki/TI-SimpleLink-Workshop/part3/DASHBOARD.md

 ## Lab Objectives

 In this lab you will import Node-RED flows which create Dashboard Charts.
-After learning about Node-RED Dashboard Charts, you will be able to display temperature and humidity graphs of the Device environmental sensors.
+After learning about Node-RED Dashboard Charts, you will be able to display temperature and accelerometer graphs of the SimpleLink LaunchPad environmental sensors.
 You will learn:

 - How to create a Node-RED Dashboard
 - Experiment with Chart types